ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

 - 16 voices.
 Each voice can have different tone.
 - Multi Timbre.
 A timbre consists of 4 portions (0..3) with each tone.
 - Each portion in a timbre has a MIDI channel to play with both note on and off.
+- 3 layers biquad filters are placed following the sound output.
-- You can save 10 Timbre sets and 20 tones in PICO.
+- You can save 10 databanks each bank contains 20 Timbre sets, 20 Tones and 10 Equalizers in PICO.

     MIDI CHa ---> TIMBREx-PORTION0 ---> DATABANK0..9:TONE0..19 ---> VOICES0..15 / VOLUME0..31